knight-lang/knight-lang/specs.md

 ## Integer Type
 In Knight, only integral numbers exist—all functions which might return non-integral numbers are simply truncated (look at the the functions' respective definitions for details on what exactly truncation means in each case).

-All implementations must be able to represent all numbers within the range `-2147483648 ..
+All implementations must be able to represent all integers within the range `-2147483648 ..
 2147483647`, inclusive on both sides.
 (These are the bounds for 32-bit signed integers using 2's complement.)
-Implementations are free to support larger, and smaller numbers (for example, by using a 64 bit integer), however this is the bare minimum.
+Implementations are free to support larger, and smaller integers (for example, by using a 64 bit integer), however this is the bare minimum.

 Note that all mathematical operations in Knight that would cause over/underflow for integers is considered **undefined behaviour**.
 This allows for implementations to freely use larger integer sizes and not have to worry about wraparounds.